 Please Note: You are viewing the non-styled version of SITE NAME.
 Either your browser does not support Cascading Style Sheets (CSS) or it is disabled.
 We suggest upgrading your browser to the latest version of your favorite Internet browser.

 The purpose of the Ohio EMS grant program is to improve and enhance EMS and trauma patient care in the State of Ohio by providing grant funds to eligible applicants.
 There are six types of grants available from the Ohio Division of EMS.
-Each type of grant has its own application.
 The EMS grant award year begins on July 1 and runs through June 30.
 The amount awarded for each category is determined by the Ohio EMS Board and by the amount of funds available from seat belt fines collected during the award year.
-Award letters are mailed at the end of June.
+Grant applications are available February 1st through 5 p.m. on April 1st.
+Notifications of awards are sent to grantees by June 30.

 (1) First priority shall be given to emergency medical service organizations for the training of personnel, for the purchase of equipment and vehicles, and to improve the availability, accessibility, and quality of emergency medical services in this state.
 In this category, the board shall give priority to grants that fund training and equipping of emergency medical service personnel.